cseferlis/OMDSMod4/Homework 3a/Azure Synapse Workspace and Parquet Files Creation/README.md

 Ensure the `.parquet` files created from the NHTSA data are accessible in your Synapse Workspace.
 This will be essential for the subsequent homework.

-## Submission
+## Before going to Homework 3b:

-Your submission should include the following:
+Your development should include the following:

 1. **Screenshot of Your Synapse Workspace**:
-   - Ensure the screenshot clearly displays your Synapse Workspace.
    - <img src="../../images/hw3a/hw6-synapse.png" alt="Screenshot" width="400">

 2. **Directory or Storage Container View**:
-   - Provide a screenshot showing the directory or storage container view with the partitioned `.parquet` files.
-   - The partition names based on the manufacturer name should be clearly visible.
    - <img src="../../images/hw3a/hw6-data.png" alt="Screenshot" width="400">

 ### Additional Resources
 - [Tutorial: Write to a Data Lake](https://learn.microsoft.com/en-us/azure/data-factory/tutorial-data-flow-write-to-lake)

 Ensure all steps are completed accurately and verify that the `.parquet` files are correctly partitioned and accessible from your Synapse Workspace.
-Reach out if you have any questions or need further assistance.
+Reach out to your LF if you have any questions or need further assistance.

+###NSuggested:
+- More information about Polybase a.k.a.
+Data Virutalization [here:](https://learn.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide?view=sql-server-ver16)
+- More about Parquet: [here:]{https://www.databricks.com/glossary/what-is-parquet}